LunaNyan/my_little_server_ubuntu/README.md

 # Usage

-After preparing a bare metal server, clone this repository, then execute `setup.sh`. you may edit `config.sh` if you want to custom some routines.
+After preparing a bare metal server, clone this repository, then execute `setup.sh`.

+you may wanna edit `config.sh` if you want to custom some routines.

 ```bash
 git clone https://github.com/LunaNyan/my_little_server_ubuntu